stew-anderson/blog/_posts/2025-10-07-platform-thinking-from-products-to-ecosystems.markdown

 Once you commit to platform thinking, the next challenge is knowing what to build and what not to.
 Building a platform from scratch is a multi-year investment.
 The question isn't whether to use existing infrastructure, it's where to draw the line between what you should build and what is a commodity to buy.

 > Build what differentiates you.
-Buy what scales you
+Buy what scales you.

 **Almost always buy:**
 * **Auth/OAuth** (e.g: [Auth0](https://auth0.com/), [Okta](https://www.okta.com/), [Keycloak](https://www.keycloak.org/)): You're not more secure than the specialists (unless security is your differentiator!)